-A number of shares of our common stock are eligible for future sale, which could cause our stock price to decline.
+A number of shares of our common stock are eligible for future sale including the offered shares, which could cause our stock price to decline and may encourage investors to take short positions on our common stock that may accelerate the decline.

 The market price of our common stock could decline as a result of sales of a large number of shares of common stock in the public market or the perception that such sales could occur.
+The 15,384,615 shares of common stock issuable upon the conversion or repurchase of our convertible notes could cause substantial dilution to our stockholders, which could cause the market price of our common stock to decline.
+Additionally, approximately 3.3 million shares of our common stock are issuable upon exercise of options that are currently outstanding.
 These sales, or the possibility that these sales may occur, also might make it more difficult for us to sell equity securities in the future at a time and a price that we deem appropriate.
-Shares of common stock issued upon the conversion or repurchase of our convertible notes could cause substantial dilution to our stockholders, which could cause the market price of our common stock to decline.